+FDA strongly encourages entities to submit cigarette plans (as required by 21 CFR 1141.10(g)) as soon as possible, and in any event by Sept.
+13, 2021.
 Early submission of cigarette plans will facilitate timely FDA review prior to the effective date of the required warnings, encourage dialogue with entities regarding any implementation concerns, and provide time to consider proposals by entities in a timely manner.

 FDA will ensure that its review of cigarette plans will be completed no later than 6 months after receipt of an adequate plan from persons who work in good faith with FDA to complete its review (e.g., persons should work diligently with FDA and be responsive by submitting any requested information in a timely manner).

 If a higher volume of submissions is received than is currently expected, FDA intends to ensure that entities who submit an adequate plan by the recommended submission date and who work in good faith with FDA to complete its review are not delayed or prevented from distributing or advertising cigarette packages or advertisements due to the agency not having approved their plans by the effective date of the final rule.